Blogs/MVP Development

 Obstacle #1: Unclear Vision and Objectives

-You're all fired up about your product idea.
-But wait, do you have a clear vision for your MVP?
+A clear vision keeps the MVP focused on solving a specific problem for a specific user group.
 If your answer is "Uhmm not yet," we need to talk about the first of the MVP development obstacles.

 Defining a Clear Product Vision

-It's not just about creating something cool; it's about creating something that fulfills a need.
+This prevents scope drift and supports faster, more confident execution.
+It's not just about creating something cool; it's about creating something that fulfils a need.

 Identifying Target Audience and Core Features